peterjc/thapbi-pict/docs/examples/recycled_water/sample_data.rst

 (for the subset of the data which our narrower primer set would have amplified, using a *Phytophthora* centric database).

-In order to classify beyound *Phytophthora*, we need to build a THABPI PICT database including *Pythium* and *Phytopythium*.
+In order to classify beyond *Phytophthora*, we need to build a THABPI PICT database including *Pythium* and *Phytopythium*.
 Redekar *et al.* (2019) Supplementary Table 3 provides a list of 1454 unique accessions and the species they assigned to it (not always the same as that listed on the NCBI